 Gerlach admits he has a lot on his plate, as he is not just responsible for athletic laundry.
 He is the assistant football coach and handles facility set up for all athletic events on campus.
 “I have 10 work study students doing the wash with me,” he said.
 “These guys are 19 years old, and their moms have done their laundry their whole lives.
 The new system is simple even for them to use.
 There is a chart that shows them which program number to select.
 They just load the washer, push the program number and press start.”

 Cabrillo College relies on several washer programs to properly clean and disinfect a variety of items.
-The washer's heavily soiled program tackles towels, athletic gear and items with blood and body fluids; a synthetic setting takes on volleyball uniforms made of stretch-fit materials; a program with bleach cleans towels, pillowcases and sheets; and a 5-minute quick wash rescues bloody and wet game uniforms.
-“If a player gets blood on his or her uniform during a game, I can use the 5-minute wash to quickly clean it," said Gerlach.
-"The washer spins out so much water it comes out almost dry.
-This is also awesome for when our quarterback's uniform gets wet during a game.
-At halftime, I'll wash it using the 5-minute setting and it comes out nearly dry.
+The washer’s heavily soiled program tackles towels, athletic gear and items with blood and body fluids; a synthetic setting takes on volleyball uniforms made of stretch-fit materials; a program with bleach cleans towels; and a 5-minute quick wash rescues bloody and wet game uniforms.
+“If a player gets blood on his or her uniform during a game, I can use the 5-minute wash to quickly clean it,” said Gerlach.
+“The washer spins out so much water it comes out almost dry.
+This is also awesome for when our quarterback’s uniform gets wet during a game.
+At halftime, I’ll wash it using the 5-minute setting and it comes out nearly dry.
 This helps prevent ball exchange problems with wet uniforms during the game.”

 When it comes to quality of the wash, Gerlach maintains it couldn’t be better.
 “We experimented by washing dirty white baseball uniforms using no detergents to see if they would come out clean and odor free.
 They came out clean and not smelling at all, thanks to the ozone.
 Towels are fluffier and whiter, too.”